AntonIT99/Flans-Mod-NPC-Vehicles/README.md

 subfolders named after the used model namespace (for example w44 for warfare 44).
 Also, entries (to copy to the actual source code) are generated in ClientProxy.txt and EntityRegistry.txt

+Once the source code has been compiled with ```gradlew build```, the JAR to be distributed is located in build/output.

 ### Modified classes (Mixins) in CustomNPC+

 package noppes.npcs: